Facts About Artist Vincent Van Gogh

 Artist Vincent Van Gogh

-Vincent Van Gogh
+Vincent Van Gogh, Self Portrait

-Vincent Van Gogh’s birthday is March 30th!
-And while we know that he is the father of Post-Impressionism and the painter of such favorite paintings as Starry Night, sunflowers, wheat fields, self portraits and cypress trees, there are still a lot of interesting facts that fall to the wayside.
-So, for your entertainment, here are some fun and intriguing facts about one of the greatest painters to have ever lived.
+Vincent Van Gogh is considered the father of Post-Impressionism and the painter of such favorite paintings as Starry Night, sunflowers, wheat fields, self portraits and cypress trees, there are still a lot of interesting facts that fall to the wayside.

-Van Gogh was born in Holland.
+FACT: Van Gogh was born in Holland (Groot-Zundert, Netherlands)

 Van Gogh painted his most famous masterpiece, Starry Night, while residing in a mental institution.